 Text-books: Page, Horace, Odes (Macmillan).
-Page, Virgil, Bucolics and Georgics (Macmillan).
+Fage, Virgil, Bucolics and Georgics (Macmillan).
 Simpson, Select Poems of Catullus (Macmillan).
 Harrington, The Roman Elegiac Poets (American).

-35x.
-Survey of Mediaeval Latin: - from the death of St. Augustine to the 12th Century; lectures on Latin style and culture of the period; syntax and composition.
+Mediaeval Latin: - from the 35x.
+Survey of death of St. Augustine to the 12th Century; lectures on Latin style and culture of the period; syntax and composition.

+3 hours a week: 3 credits.
 Text-book: Harrington, Mediaeval Latin.